 So, do you have a best friend and spouse in two different people?
 If so, what is the difference in how you relate to and treat them both?
-Since a strong friendship in marriage statistically shows longer-lasting marriages.
-Would it be better for you to focus on building a best-friendship with your spouse and improve your overall happiness?
+Strong friendships in marriage statistically result in longer-lasting marriages, so would it be better for you to focus on building a best-friendship with your spouse and improve your overall happiness?

 What do you think?
 Should your spouse be your best friend?
 Let me know your opinion in the comments.